ReiyaItatani/MotionMatchingWithCollisionAvoidance/README.md

 The movement of each agent within our system is influenced by a combination of dynamic forces, each contributing to the overall behavior in a unique way.
 These forces include:

-- **Goal-Seeking Force**: Steers the agent towards a designated target or destination, acting as a homing vector.
+- **Goal-Seeking Force**: Steers the agent towards a designated target or destination.
 - **Collision Avoidance Force**: Implements sophisticated avoidance algorithms to prevent imminent collisions.
 For more details, see the [Collision Avoidance Force](#collision-avoidance-logic) section.
-- **Unaligned Collision Avoidance Force**: Derived from Reynolds' influential work, this vector anticipates and steers agents away from potential collisions.
+- **Unaligned Collision Avoidance Force**: Derived from Reynolds' influential work [Reynolds, 1987], this vector anticipates and steers agents away from potential collisions.
 For more details, see the [Unaligned Collision Avoidance Force](#unaligned-collision-avoidance) section.
-- **Group Dynamics Force**: Shapes natural group movements as characterized by Moussaid et al., influencing agents to move cohesively.
+- **Group Dynamics Force**: Shapes natural group movements as characterized by Moussaid et al. [Moussaid et al., 2010], influencing agents to move cohesively.
 For more details, see the [Group Dynamics Force](#force-from-group) section.
-- **Wall Repulsion Force**: Produces a repelling vector that maintains a safe buffer between agents and wall surfaces, in line with Nuria HiDAC's principles.
+- **Wall Repulsion Force**: Produces a repelling vector that maintains a safe buffer between agents and wall surfaces, in line with Nuria HiDAC's principles [Pelechano et al., 2007].

 The direction of an agent's movement is determined by a weighted combination of several vector forces.
 The equation governing this combination is as follows: